melparker101/p50/README.md

 ---

-For more information on each of the steps, see the README.md files of each sub-directory.
+For more information on each of these steps, see the README.md files of each sub-directory.